Skip to content

 250th Anniversary Bernards Township Flag

-Mondoro chose the yellow and green colors often used by the township, and incorporated the symbol of the oak leaf as an homage to the Old Oak Tree in Basking Ridge.
+Mondoro chose the yellow and green colors often used by the township and incorporated the oak leaf symbol as an homage to the Old Oak Tree in Basking Ridge.

 Conclusion

-After digging and talking to local residents, the Mr. Local History Project concludes that the Bernards Township flag is what you see below based on James Fogelman’s 1960 design.
+After digging and talking to local residents, the Mr. Local History Project concluded that the Bernards Township flag you see below is based on James Fogelman’s 1960 design.

 Both flags were made by the Annin Flag Company, the world's largest flag maker.